 I’m sure you, too, are amazed at scenes like this: You’re watching your child at play, or a puppy running around the yard.
-Or you’re walking in the woods and see a kit (baby fox) or a butterfly.
+Or you’re walking in the woods and see a fawn, or a kit, a baby fox, or a butterfly.

-One of the cats, Milo, starts twitching, as if dreaming.
+One of the cats, Miko, starts shaking, as if dreaming.
 He wraps his front paws around and over his head, as if to hide.
 I lean over and touch his back, and the shaking stops.
-He relaxes, releases his head and turns over, showing me his belly.
-There is such vulnerability there, delicacy.
+He relaxes, releases his head, and turns over, showing me his belly.
+There is such vulnerability there, and tenderness.
 I give myself to you, and you give it back, enhanced.

-Actions taken out of love can be the most difficult and painful in our lives—and the most liberating.
-There is more power in the touch of love than can be conceived and dreamed in fear and hate.
-Fear can be a message to wake up and observe more closely or to turn away.
-But it is built on opposition, and is unstable.
-It lasts only as long as we maintain a threat or an enemy, and a wall.
+Fear can be a message to wake up and observe more closely, or to turn away and flee.
+It’s built on opposition and is unstable and lasts only as long as we maintain a threat, an enemy, and a wall.
 Those outside the wall are rejected; those inside the wall are suspect.
 Such fear needs our compliance with it to succeed.
 Sometimes, we must or can’t help but act out of fear, but we pay an awful price when we allow fear to live too dominantly in us.

 **And thank you to Bell Hooks and Sharon Salzberg (and Lion’s Roar) for the conversation and teachings.

 ***This is a revisiting of a blog from September, 2017.